Simblissity home > G.E.T.

 A Word About Mileages

 Please be aware that all mileage figures listed in the guidebook and on maps are estimates only.
-The mileage breakdown by surface type described earlier, mileage per segment and between town stops, and total miles for the route have all been determined via map measurement, and have not been verified in the field (wheel method, etc.) Trail and road signs encountered along the way may sometimes conflict with stated mileages in the guide and on maps, and generally it is impossible to determine which is most accurate, other than by gut feeling after walking it.
+The mileage breakdown by surface type described earlier, mileage per segment and between town stops, and total miles for the route have all been determined via either GPS or by map measurement, and have not been verified precisely (wheel method, etc.) Trail and road signs encountered along the way may sometimes conflict with stated mileages in the guide and on maps, and generally it is impossible to determine which is most accurate, other than by gut feeling after walking it.

+An ongoing effort is to record the distance of the G.E.T.'s individual segments via GPS equipment.
+This is the most accurate method which is practical for the backpacker to use in the field while hiking extended distances, and the results are indeed much better than map-derived mileages overall, though still imperfect.
+As of this writing a majority of the route's segment mileages are GPS-verified, with the notable exception of the shared CDT corridor in the Black Range of New Mexico and a few short areas elsewhere along the route.
+For these non-GPS-verified portions, mileages instead are based on measurement by software.
 The G.E.T.
-7.5' topo map set was developed using National Geographic's Topo! mapping software for Arizona and New Mexico.
-This software allows for a high level of precision in determining distances along a plotted route, however it can only measure the route line itself, which can never be drawn with the same detail as the actual roads and trails that it represents.
-In a sense, all map features are artistic representations of their real-world counterparts, and thus the herculean efforts sometimes undertaken to measure and "wheel" long-distance hiking trails in-the-field - up and over every rock, around every turn, and between each tree.
+7.5' topo map set was developed using National Geographic's TOPO! mapping software for Arizona and New Mexico.
+This software allows for an acceptable level of precision in determining distances along a plotted route, however it can only measure the route line itself, which can never be drawn with the same detail as the actual roads and trails that it represents.
+In a sense, all map features, and indeed GPS tracks, are conceptual representations of their real-world counterparts, and thus the herculean efforts sometimes undertaken to measure and "wheel" long-distance hiking trails in-the-field - up and over every rock, around every turn, and between each tree.

 Cairn & autumn grama grass, Blue Range AZ